coderleonardo/deploy_with_AWS_lambda_dynamo_APIGateway/README.md

 ### Preparing the data and saving the model

-We are going to intall the *sklearn* library to instatiate our regression model.
+We are going to install the *sklearn* library to instantiate our regression model.
 To so, we need to install the library by running the command: ```pip install -U scikit-learn```.

 The model that we are going to use is present in the **notebook.ipynb** file.
 All the steps to prepare the data and to save the model are present in this notebook.
 Note that we use the *pickle* library to save the model.